 - If, due to a medical condition or disability, a staff member cannot tolerate a face mask, and the staff member requests a reasonable accommodation under the Americans with Disabilities Act or the Illinois Human Rights Act, then the employer will determine whether such an accommodation can be provided while fully protecting the health and safety of that employee, other staff members, and residents of the facility, and without causing an undue hardship to the employer.

 The facility must have a written policy that states where, when, how, and by whom screening will be performed and recorded.
 The facility must use a checklist-based screening protocol, recorded in written or electronic format, for each person entering the facility, including all staff, visitors, and other persons.
-The facility must deny access if any findings are positive.
-The facility must retain screening records according to the facility’s record retention policy, but not for less than 30 days.
+Face-to-face screening of visitors and staff is no longer required.
+Visitors and staff may complete screening protocols independently if reviewed by a staff member prior to entry.
+Visitors or staff meeting any of the exclusion criteria should be restricted from visiting or working.
 Screening must check for each of these exclusion criteria:

 - measured body temperature of 100.0 degrees Fahrenheit or more;

 - symptoms of COVID-19, as listed by CDC;

 - diagnosis of COVID-19 before completing the appropriate period of isolation; or

 - those who have had close contact with someone with COVID-19 infection in the prior 14 days (applies only to visitors) regardless of their vaccination status.

 All residents are to be screened for elevated body temperature, pulse oxygen level, and symptoms of COVID-19, as listed by CDC, at least daily.